woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 #### Step 1.7 - Monitor the Process

 Domino has a neat Web UI for monitoring your runs online.
-You can access to all your files and project settings panel on the left.
+You can access to all your files and project settings on the left panel.
-When you click on any of your runs, it will display the native console (R in this case) with a summary below showing CPU, memory usage and other stats.
+When you click on any of your runs, it will display the native console (R in this case) on the right with a summary below showing CPU, memory usage and other stats.

 <center><img src="http://i.imgur.com/sHyFswF.png" alt="kaggle_monitor" style="width:700px"></center>